Split and the island of Vis, Croatia

-This post is all about my time in Croatia last year.
-We chose to visit Croatia because we had heard that is was reasonably cheap yet also beautiful, it also used as the set for a lot of Game of Thrones.
+Todays post is all about my time in Croatia in 2017.
+We chose to visit Croatia because we had heard that is was reasonably cheap and most importantly beautiful.

-All in all it was packed full trip which didn’t cost us a lot of money, Croatia is place I would recommend to anyone looking to travel on a budget but still have lots of historical landmarks and beautiful landscapes to see.
+Croatia was packed full trip which didn’t cost us a lot of money.
+Croatia is place I would recommend to anyone looking to travel on a budget but, still has lots of history and beautiful landscapes to see.

 Lots of love, Melissa x